-As an active investor, I have separated my assets in the few different investment vehicles:
+As an active investor, I have separated my assets into a few different investment vehicles:

 - Real Estate properties that generate income and allow me to cover the expenses on my primary residence (plus some extras including price appreciation) - 35% of total investment.

-- Annuities that I have bought years ago that, that I hope will allow me having the stream of income upon retirement – 15% of total investment.
+- Annuities that I have bought years ago that, that I hope will allow me to have the stream of income upon retirement - 15% of total investment.

 - 401k, IRA, Roth IRA – 15% of total investment.

-- Liquid assets: cash, BDCs and CEFs, ETFs, munis, and the stocks – ~24% of total investment.
+- Liquid assets: cash, BDCs and CEFs, ETFs, munis, and stocks - ~24% of total investment.